Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 To create the Brain:

-1. Select the Brain GameObject created earlier to show its properties in the Inspector window.
+1. Select the RollerBrain GameObject created earlier to show its properties in the Inspector window.
 2. Click **Add Component**.
 3. Select the **Scripts/Brain** component to add it to the GameObject.